 - Step-children-if there are no heirs listed above

-- No living heirs or step-children-If decedent was a recipient of long-term care benefits under the Maryland Medical Assistance Program at time of death, net estate is paid to Department of Health and Mental Hygiene.
+- No living heirs or step-children-If decedent was a recipient of long-term care benefits under the Maryland Medical Assistance Program at time of death, the net estate is paid to Department of Health and Mental Hygiene.
 Otherwise, the net estate is paid to the Board of Education.

 In an intestate estate, it is important to make certain that a Personal Representative is properly appointed to handle the probate process.
 Furthermore, all assets have to be properly researched, valued, and accounted for.
 A knowledgeable attorney can assist you in making sure an intestate estate is done in accordance with Maryland law with minimal headaches.